-The COBRA 21GTL transceiver is specifically designed for the environment encountered in mobile installations.
+The COBRA 62XLR transceiver is specifically designed for the environment encountered in mobile installations.
 The use of all solid state circuitry and its light weight result in high reliability.
 Should a failure occur, however, replace parts only with identical parts.
 Do not substitute.
 Refer to the schematic diagram and parts list.

-- NOTE ·
+NOTE

 If the performance described in the OPERATION and MAIN-TENANCE AND ADJUSTMENT sections is not obtained, review the operating instructions to insure that proper procedures were followed.
-If a problem still exists, refer to WARRANTY SERVICE INSTRUCTIONS elsewhere in this manual.
+If a problem still exists, refer to WARRANTY SERVICE INSTRUCTIONS on the last page of this manual.